Top 9 Best Glitch & Stutter Pedals 2023

 • Time, Repeat, Level

-The โ€œTimeโ€ knob affects the delay time and can be set within 70 milliseconds to 1 whole second.
-Next to it is the โ€œRepeatโ€ knob that specifies the number of repetitions.ย When turned up, the repeats will increase and overtake your original signal.
-The volume of the delay effect can be adjusted using the โ€œLevelโ€ knob, allowing you to eliminate the wet signal or give it a boost to cut through the mix.
+The “Time” knob affects the delay time and can be set within 70 milliseconds to 1 whole second.
+Next to it is the “Repeat” knob that specifies the number of repetitions.
+When turned up, the repeats will increase and overtake your original signal.

 • Flutter & Color

-The โ€œFlutterโ€ knob is more of a modulation control and mimics the wow and flutter of classic tape echo machines.
-At the noon position, the modulation turns off.ย The depth of the slow modulation can be altered when the knob is moved to the left of the center.
-Moving to the right increases the fast modulationโ€™s depth.
-In addition, the โ€œColorโ€ knob adjusts the tone of the effect.
-When the knob is centered, thereโ€™s no equalizing.
-Moving to the right, however, brightens the tone, and moving the other way enhances the lower frequencies.
+The “Flutter” knob is more of a modulation control and mimics the wow and flutter of classic tape echo machines.
+At the noon position, the modulation turns off.
+The depth of the slow modulation can be altered when the knob is moved to the left of the center.

 • Switches

-Inside the unit are a couple of dipswitches tasked with various responsibilities.ย The first dip switch helps in setting the direction of the glitch effect.ย When the switch is on, the glitch slopes downwards, slowing down the delay.ย When off, the glitch ramps upwards and speeds up the delay.
-The second dip switch focuses on the behavior of the trails when the pedal is bypassed.
-When on, the trails will linger and slowly fade away.
-When off, the trails will stop abruptly when the unit is disengaged.
+Inside the unit are a couple of dipswitches tasked with various responsibilities.
+The first dip switch helps in setting the direction of the glitch effect.
+When the switch is on, the glitch slopes downwards, slowing down the delay.
+When off, the glitch ramps upwards and speeds up the delay.

 • Footswitches & Connectivity

 On the pedal are two footswitches with multiple capabilities.
-The left switch can set the tap tempo of the echo/delay and create a warp effect when long-pressed.ย The footswitch on the right activates or bypasses the unit and glitches the sound in real time when long-pressed.
-All the ports found on the pedal are top-mounted.
-The panel includes two standard quarter-inch inputs/outputs and a 9V power input jack.
+The left switch can set the tap tempo of the echo/delay and create a warp effect when long-pressed.
+The footswitch on the right activates or bypasses the unit and glitches the sound in real time when long-pressed.

 Pros:

-Indeed a more modern and improved version of its predecessor, the Electroman, the compact EM-III, is in a league of its own.ย Now you have even more controls and more significant possibilities to shape your sound thanks to controls that change the rate, number of repeats, color, and level of the delay/echo.
+Indeed a more modern and improved version of its predecessor, the Electroman, the compact EM-III, is in a league of its own.
+Now you have even more controls and more significant possibilities to shape your sound thanks to controls that change the rate, number of repeats, color, and level of the delay/echo.

 Cons:

-Thereโ€™s not a lot wrong with this pedal, as it ticks all the checkboxes regarding performance and adjustable parameters.ย Perhaps theย one thing missing is a separate input jack for an external footswitchย to control various aspects of the modulation.
+There’s not a lot wrong with this pedal, as it ticks all the checkboxes regarding performance and adjustable parameters.
+Perhaps the one thing missing is a separate input jack for an external footswitch to control various aspects of the modulation.

 Bonus: